realcoloride/node_characterai/README.md

 ```

 > [!TIP]
-> **Please avoid putting your access token in your code.** You are unintentionally giving access to your account if you share the code with your access token in it.
+> **Please avoid putting your access token in your code.** You are unintentionally giving access to your account if you share code with your access token in it.
 Instead use something like `process.env.` and `.env` files.
+[Click here to see a comprehensive tutorial and documentaton](https://nodejs.org/en/learn/command-line/how-to-read-environment-variables-from-nodejs).

 ## Finding your character's ID